-This chapter provides information for multi-agency practitioners about the roles and responsibilities of partner agencies of the Safeguarding Adults Board, including frontline staff and managers.
+This chapter provides information for multi-agency practitioners about the roles and responsibilities of partner agencies of the South Tyneside Safeguarding Children and Adults Partnership, including frontline staff and managers.

 This chapter was added to the APPP in July 2018.